oxagast/butterscotch/README.md

    ./btrfs-snaptime.sh -p /home -r -d 5

  -h    This help message.
- -p    Partitions to snapshot, seperated by colons.
+ -a    Backs up all btrfs compatible partitions.
+Default:           off -p    Partitions to snapshot, seperated by colons.
 Mandatory.
 Default:          none -d    Max number of snapshots to leave in trail, total.
 Default:             6 -r    If there is a previous snapshot taken on the same           Default:           off